The images in this article were taken pre-COVID-19.

 You’ve just gotten back from travelling abroad.
 You’re excited, you’re home, you’re feeling … odd?
 You could be experiencing reverse culture shock.

 It’s common to experience reverse culture shock after travelling abroad, but there are some things you can do to ease the experience.

 Let’s find out what reverse culture shock is all about, and take a look at some coping techniques.

 Reverse culture shock – also called re-entry shock – is the emotional and psychological distress that some travellers experience once they return home.

-Reverse culture shock is most common in frequent travellers or those who’ve been abroad for a long period of time.
+Reverse culture shock is most commonly experienced by frequent travellers or those who’ve been abroad for a long period of time.

-After being surrounded by the culture of a destination abroad, and settling into your day-to-day travel activities it can be a jarring experience trying to get in sync with your regular routine once you get home.
-This may bring about feelings of uneasiness and alienation – which are some of the symptoms of reverse culture shock.
+After being surrounded by the culture of a destination abroad and settling into your day-to-day travel activities, it can be a jarring experience to get back in sync with your regular routine once you get home.
+This may bring about feelings of uneasiness and alienation – some of the symptoms of reverse culture shock.

 It can be similar to the culture shock people experience when travelling to other countries, but it can also be much more challenging.
 This is because it’s an experience that can make your surroundings back home – which previously felt familiar – seem quite different.

 How to know if you’re experiencing reverse culture shock